cseptesting/floatcsep/paper.md

 # Software Overview

-The primary objective of floatCSEP is to provide a portable, automated, and reproducible Testing Center environment that can run on any computer with sufficient computational resources.
+The primary objective of floatCSEP is to provide a portable, automated, and reproducible Testing Center environment that runs on a standard workstation (subject to experiment-specific runtime and memory demands) and scales to HPC systems for computationally intensive experiments, such as time-dependent models producing daily forecasts.
 Experiments are defined through human-readable YAML ([yaml.org](yaml.org)) configuration files, which are processed through a simple command-line interface to ensure ease of use even for users without extensive computational expertise.
 This declarative approach simplifies the experiment setup, standardizes its workflow (\autoref{fig:workflow}) and enhances its reproducibility.